Round 1

 Concerns/Areas to Improve

-- Lateral mobility in pass pro
+- Lateral mobility in space

-Los Angeles Chargers
+Caleb Banks - Los Angeles Chargers

 Strengths